alexanmtz/react-redux-gen/README.md

 You can use fully if you have an standard object CRUD, like an User, or use the plain actions and extend with your async actions.

+This is based on Redux.
+If this is too advanced for you, and you need to know more in how to use redux, please check the guides: https://redux.js.org/recipes/reducing-boilerplate

 ## Purpose
 Redux Gen generate actions and reducers based on convention, and there's many use cases to use the way you want